vimeo/VIMDeeplink/README.md

 #### Objective C
 `BOOL success = [VIMDeeplink showUserWithURI:@"..."];`

-## Open the upload camera roll view in the Vimeo app
+## Open the Camera roll

+This will be supported in an as yet unreleased version of Vimeo iOS.

 #### Swift
 `let success = VIMDeeplink.showUpload()`